 The project comprised of the refurbishment of the Bestwood Housing Office, including demolition and alterations, new internal works, external works, signage, mechanical and electrical works and refurbishment of the existing areas.

-Following the successful award of grant money from the European Regional Development Fund and the Heritage Lottery Fund, Culture Coventry was able to go ahead with plans to redevelop Coventry Transport Museum and Old Grammar School.
+Following the successful award of grant money from the European Regional Development Fund and the Heritage Lottery Fund, Culture Coventry was able to proceed with plans to redevelop Coventry Transport Museum and Old Grammar School.

 Nottinghamshire Fire and Rescue Service required a new base to reflect the needs of a modern station.
 The London Road fire station was proposed to provide energy efficiency, an excellent location for emergency call outs and additional office space for Nottingham City Council’s Emergency Planning Team.